vicecity430/MultiDisplayWallPaper/README.md

 # MultiDisplayWallPaper

-### This is a automatic sowfware to generate a multiple screen's wallpaper
+### This is an automatic software to generate wallpapers for multiscreen users.
-It can combine two images to a image, so that it can fits windows double screen setting.
+It combines two(or more) images to an single image, so the output could fits users' unique screen setting.